Create a Personal Blog Site

 all of them from different computers.
 In case my computer crashes, I will

 most popular choice, there are some limitations.
-Specifically for Jekyll
+Specifically for Jekyll, it

 see example Jekyll site using GitLab Pages.